sitebricks/sitebricks.github.com/src/main/resources/pages/get-started.markdown

     ...

-This requires exposing a setter for `appear` in `Example` so that Sitebricks can set the value from the get parameter.
+The link *show/hide* causes a browser to request the same page but with a parameter `appear`.
+By placing the expression `${!appear}` next to it, we toggle the boolean value of appear in the link.
+Now each time the page is requested, Sitebricks will bind the value in the query string to the field `appear` in `Example`.
+This requires that either `appear` is public or that a setter is exposed.

     @At("/")
     public class Example {
-      private boolean appear = true;
-      private String message = "Hello";

-      public boolean getAppear() { return appear; }
-      public String getMessage() { return message; }
+      // ... details elided
-      public void getMessage(String message) { this.message = message; }
+      public void setAppear(boolean appear) { this.appear = appear; }
     }

-The link *show/hide* causes a browser to request the same page but with a parameter `appear`.
-By placing the expression `${!appear}` next to it, we toggle the boolean value of appear in the link.
-Now each time the page is requested, Sitebricks will bind the value in the query string to the field `appear` in `Example`.

 Now run your app and try clicking the link.